 Please click on the Woodburn and Broadwater FloodSafe Guide for information about the Gauge and what consequences occur at different flood heights.

-When an Evacuation Warning is issued, you prepare to evacuate.
+When a Prepare to Evacuate - Watch and Act is issued, you should prepare to evacuate.
 Staying inside a house, even one which you think is high enough, may be very dangerous.
 If you are warned to evacuate it is always safest to move to a location away from the flood affected area before floodwater arrives.

-When an Evacuation Order is issued and you leave your house:
+When an Evacuate Now - Emergency Warning is issued and you leave your house:

 For information on roads, contact your local council for local road closures and Live Traffic NSW for major road closures.